 Is it okay for a child to attend camp at the same time as a friend and share the same cabin?

 Yes; however, each child must request the other on his/her application, and both should understand that they could be separated if camp staff have any concerns.

 May a child attend Teen Ecology Week (for 14 to 17-year-olds) even if he/she didn't attend the program for 11 to 13-year- olds?

 Yes; a camper is not required to attend the youth program to be eligible to attend Teen Ecology Week.

 What is the Hunter Education Program?

-Campers may participate in the New York State Hunter Education Program depending on what week they attend camp.
+Campers age 11 and older may participate in the New York State Hunter Education Program depending on what week they attend camp.
 If a camper wishes to get a hunting license, he/she MUST complete the home study workbook or online course, demonstrate proper attitude and safety, and pass the test.
 A camper under the age of 12 may not shoot live ammunition but may use laser guns or air rifles.
 DEC Sportsman Education instructors and NYS environmental conservation officers oversee the Hunter Education Program.
 Visit the camps Sportsman Education page for more information.
 This program is optional.

 What is Bowhunter Education?